DLR-SC/prov-db-connector/README.rst

   :target: https://www.quantifiedcode.com/app/project/3ee099c99b0340728ca4d54392caae83
   :alt: Code Issues

-This python module provides a general interface to save `W3C-Prov <https://www.w3.org/TR/prov-overview/>`_-Documents into a database.
+This python module provides a general interface to save `W3C-PROV <https://www.w3.org/TR/prov-overview/>`_ documents into databases.
-Currently we support the `Neo4j <https://neo4j.com/>`_-Graph database.
+Currently we support the `Neo4j <https://neo4j.com/>`_ graph database.

-Read the full documentation at: `prov-db-connector.readthedocs.io <http://prov-db-connector.readthedocs.io/en/latest/>`_

-We transform a prov document into a graph structure and the result looks like this:
+We transform a PROV document into a graph structure and the result looks like this:

 .. figure:: _images/complex_example_with_neo4j_graph.png
    :align: center